crossplane-contrib/provider-mongodbatlas/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Help us make Template Provider more useful
+about: Help us make MongoDBAtlas Provider more useful
 labels: enhancement
 ---
 <!--
-Thank you for helping to improve Template Provider!
+Thank you for helping to improve MongoDBAtlas Provider!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
 Please find us at https://slack.crossplane.io